SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 ### 1.2.2 Eureka Client Settings

-To get the Steeltoe Discovery client to properly communicate with the Eureka server you need to provide a few configuration settings to the client.
+To get the Steeltoe Discovery client to properly communicate with the Eureka server, you need to provide a few configuration settings to the client.

-What you provide depends on whether you want your application to register a service and whether it will also need to discover services to communicate with.
+What you provide depends on whether you want your application to register a service and whether it also needs to discover services with which to communicate.

-General settings that control the behavior of the client are found under the prefix with the key `eureka:client`.
-Settings that affect registering services are found under the prefix `eureka:instance`.
+General settings that control the behavior of the client are found under the prefix with a key of `eureka:client`.
+Settings that affect registering services are found under the `eureka:instance` prefix.

-The first table below is a table of settings which control the overall behavior of the client.
-Note that there are some settings that affect registering as a service as well.
+The following table describes the settings that control the overall behavior of the client:

 All of these settings should start with `eureka:client:`